Arjun-G-Ravi/Non-AI-Notes/01_Mathematics/01_Linear Algebra.md

 ### Linear Independence
 In linear algebra, a set of vectors is said to be "linearly independent" if none of the vectors in the set can be expressed as a linear combination of the others.
 Geometrically, linearly independent vectors in n-dimensional space do not lie in the same hyperplane.
 Intuitively, a set of linearly independent vectors consists of vectors that have no redundancy, i.e., if we remove any of those vectors from the set, we will lose something.
+All column vectors are linearly independent if and only if all columns are pivot columns.
+If there is at least one non-pivot column, the columns (and, therefore, the corresponding vectors) are linearly dependent.
 ### Linear Combination of vectors
 A linear combination of vectors is a mathematical operation that involves multiplying each vector by a scalar (a real number) and then adding the results together.

 ### Generating set
 A set of vectors which spans the vector space.
+The minimal generating set is called basis.

 ### Basis
 A set of linearly independent vectors that spans the vector space.
-It is the minimal generating set.
 Every vector space has a basis.
 The dimension of a vector space is the length of its basis.
 For eg, i,j,k are a basis of the cartesian coordinate system.
+The dimension of a vector space is equal to the number of its basis vectors.

 ### Rank
-The number of linearly independent columns of a matrix equals the number of linearly independent rows and is called the rank of A and is denoted by rk(A).
+The number of linearly independent columns of a matrix equals the number of linearly independent rows and is called the rank of A and is denoted by rk().
 It is the number of non-zero rows in echlon form.
+The rank of a matrix is a fundamental concept in linear algebra and is a measure of the "dimensionality" of the column space of the matrix.
+In simple terms, the rank is the maximum number of linearly independent columns (or rows) in a matrix.
+It provides information about the "effective" dimension of the column space or row space.
+In other words, it quantifies how much "room" is occupied by the linearly independent vectors within the entire space.

 # 4. Linear System of Equations
 ### Solution to a S.O.L.E